KacperKozak/light-trails/README.md

 ## Controller

-Previously mentioned `trail` function carries only information about animation steps for the specific element.
+Previously mentioned `trail` function carries information about animation only for the specific element.
-To run our animation we have to have a controller named `lightTrails` in this lib:
+To run our animation we have to use controller `lightTrails`:

 ```ts
 const fadeInTrail = trail('h1', [